viniciuslacerdaUPC/POSYTYF/README.md

 Repository for the models developed in the WP1 of the POSYTYF project Please read the file 'Models Introduction.pdf' for a brief introduction about the models.

-The models developed so far are:
+The models developed so far were:

 - Scenario 17 depicted on Fig.37 page 55 of the Deliverable D1.1
 - Selected Scenario 1 depicted on Fig.68 page 91 of the Deliverable D1.1